AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Namespace**

-A partition that separates customer data types from Adobe Campaign’s native datatypes in the data model.
+The namespace is a partition that separates customer data types from Adobe Campaign’s native datatypes in the data model.
 Also used to facilitate the migration of definitions from one instance to another, such as moving a schema or template from the Development instance to the Production instance.

 Learn more about [Namespace](../../configuration/using/about-schema-reference.md#identification-of-a-schema).
 +++

-+++**Navigation Bar**
++++**Navigation bar**

-The navigation element running across the top of the interface.
+The navigation bar is the navigation element running across the top of the interface.
 The navigation bar regroups the various core capabilities of the platform.
 Click a navigation bar link to display the set of functionalities related to this capability.
 The list of core capabilities you can access depends on the packages and add-ons you have installed and on your access rights.
 The purpose of the Navigation bar is to simplify screen management and increase productivity.

 Learn more about [Navigation Bar](../../platform/using/adobe-campaign-workspace.md#browsing-pages).
 +++

-+++**Navigation Tree**
++++**Navigation tree**

-The main navigation in the Explorer view of Adobe Campaign.
+The navigation tree is the main navigation in the Explorer view of Adobe Campaign.
 The navigation tree works like a file browser (e.g. Windows Explorer).
 Folders may contain sub-folders.
 Selecting a node displays the view corresponding to the node.
 The view displayed is a list associated with a schema and an input form to edit the selected line.
 You can customize the navigation tree and set permissions on folders.

 Learn more about [Navigation Tree](../../platform/using/adobe-campaign-explorer.md#about-navigation-hierarch).
 +++